christianityorigins/website/essays/_posts/2016-05-01-introduction-to-ethnic-religions.md

 category: essays
 ---

-Christianity is a subversion of Celtic Druidism, filtered through an imperial cult were Julius Caesar took on the Esus \[[link](https://en.wikipedia.org/wiki/Esus)\] role.
-This cult was subverted after the Bar Kohiba revolt.
-See: On the Origins of Christianity \[[link](https://christcuck.org/on-the-origins-of-christianity)\]

-So, christians coming to Paganism, specifically Celtic Druidism, can continue worshiping Esus/Esos/Hesus/Aisus/Iesus and all the other Pagan traditions and rituals that christianity stole \[[link](https://en.wikipedia.org/wiki/Christianity_and_paganism#Pagan_influences_on_early_Christianity)\] .

 Quick introduction to Polytheistic Ethnic European ('Pagan') Religions

 "Pagan" (Latin: pāgānus, 'rural') was supposed to be a slur that was invented by the catholic church to apply to every non-xtian religion but has since been reappropriated as a general term.
 Specific ethnic "Pagan" polytheistic religions are: Heathenry is Germanic Paganism ("Asatru" is one of the religions that fall under the Heathenry category).
 Fyrnsidu is Brittonic Paganism.
 Druidry is Celtic Paganism.
 Hellenism is Greek Paganism.
 Religio Romana is Roman Paganism.
 Rodnovery is Slavic Paganism.
 Romuva is Baltic Paganism, etc. Every polytheistic ancestral European religion is similar, the deities just have different regional names (1).